Troubleshooting

 Resetting ClickHouse database

-If ClickHouse queries are failing, you can try to to reset ClickHouse database:
+If ClickHouse queries are failing, try resetting the database:

 uptrace ch reset